smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

 };

-//methods can also be defined outside the class the following way:
+// methods can also be defined outside the class the following way:
-// declare the function and its parameters indide the function
+// inside the class: declare the function and its inputs
-// outside the function: (function type) className :: mthodName()
+// outside the class: (function type) className :: mthodName()
 // the :: is used to define the scope of the function